 Third Way is an equal opportunity employer that celebrates, supports and promotes diversity, equity, and inclusion.
 We will consider all qualified applicants without regard to race, color, religion, sex, national origin, disability, protected veteran status, sexual orientation or gender identity, or any other legally protected basis, in accordance with applicable laws.

-As the Senior Policy Advisor on the National Security Program, a typical day might include…
+As the Economic Policy Advisor, a typical day might include…

 In the Third Way Culture, we are looking for…